UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/steps.md

 | Property Prefix       | String  | Specify a prefix to use to determine which properties are included in token replacement.
 Leave blank to use all properties.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  | No       |
 | Start Token Delimiter | String  | The start delimiter character to use for identifying tokens.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 | No       |

-### Rollback Data Sets
+### Rollback Datasets and USS Files

-Rollback data sets and HFS files to a backup created in the previous deployment.
+Rollback datasets and USS files to a backup created in the previous deployment.

 **NOTE:**
 Uncheck **Delete Backup Data** check box in the Rollback step.
-Instead add [Cleanup Backup Files](#cleanup-backup-files) step as a last step in the rollback process design.
+Instead, add [Cleanup Backup Files](#cleanup-backup-files) step as a last step in the rollback process design.
 To delete backup files from z/OS Unix system.

 | Name                   | Type                                                       | Description                                                                                                                                                                                                                                                                       | Required |